Koronadal: Blaan and Tboli culture

+Maguindanaon culture

+Before the arrival of Christian settlers in the 1930s, Koronadal and much of South Cotabato were part of the ancestral homeland of the Maguindanaon and other Muslim ethnolinguistic groups.
+Islam reached Mindanao in the 14th century through Arab traders and missionaries, leading to the establishment of the Maguindanao Sultanate in the 16th century.
+This sultanate governed large parts of Mindanao, including the Koronadal Valley.

+The Maguindanaon people traditionally practiced Islamic customs such as prayer (salah), fasting (sawm) during Ramadan, and halal food preparation, while maintaining strong cultural expressions through kulintang music, traditional dances, and colorful attire like the malong.
+Their governance system was guided by Sharia principles alongside traditional laws (adat).

+When the Philippine government initiated the National Land Settlement Administration in the 1930s, Christian settlers from Luzon and Visayas migrated to Koronadal, gradually reducing the Muslim population in the area.
+Despite this demographic change, Islamic culture remains vibrant in Koronadal today through mosques, madrasah schools, halal businesses, and community celebrations of Eid’l Fitr and Eid’l Adha.

 Catholic culture

 The Catholic Filipinos make up the great majority (over 70%) of the Southern Philippine population.
 They are relatively newcomers to the area; the first wave of Christian migrants came in the seventeenth century when the Spaniards sought to populate Zamboanga, Jolo, Dapitan and other areas by encouraging people from Luzon and the Visayas to settle there.
 In the nineteenth century Spanish policy found considerable success in encouraging migrations to Iligan and Cotabato.

 The Americans continued this pattern during their colonial administration.
 In 1913 the American colonial government provided resources for the establishment of agricultural colonies in Mindanao.
 By the time the Philippine Commonwealth was established, Mindanao had become a veritable frontier.
 Wave upon wave of migrants poured into the region, chiefly among them the Hiligaynons, Cebuanos, Ilocanos, and Kapampangans.
 These people did much to clear the virgin areas of Mindanao and open them to extensive agriculture and industry.